hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Example document: [CH LAB-Order 1-tvt by Form](Bundle-1-tvt-document-by-form.html)

-### Use Case 3: Requesting additional examinations of the same sample
+### Use Case 3: Requesting additional tests of the same sample

 It is not uncommon for the results of laboratory tests to lead to the request for additional tests on the same sample.
 In the example 1-tvt, venous thrombophilia may be suspected, so that further laboratory tests can detect hereditary causes such as factor V Leiden mutation, prothrombin gene mutation, antithrombin deficiency, etc.